shader-slang/spec/types.md

 A vector type is written as `vector<T, N>` and represents an \code{N}-element vector with elements of type \code{T}.
 The <dfn>element type</dfn> \code{T} must be one of the built-in scalar types, and the <dfn>element count</dfn> \code{N} must be a specialization-time constant integer.
-The element count must be between 2 and 4, inclusive.
+The [=element count=] must be between 2 and 4, inclusive.

-A vector type allows subscripting of its elements like an array, but also supports element-wise arithmetic on its elements.
+A vector type allows subscripting of its elements like an array, but also supports [=element-wise arithmetic=] on its elements.
 <dfn>Element-wise arithmetic</dfn> means mapping unary and binary operators over the elements of a vector to produce a vector of results:

 ```